LPGA Drive On Championship: Nelly Korda and Lydia Ko share the lead after first round at Bradenton Country Club

-After the first day of the LPGA Drive On Championship Nelly Korda and Lydia Ko are in joint first; Korda and Ko were six-under-par at Bradenton Country Club with Denmark's Nanna Koerstz Madsen one shot behind
+After the first day of the LPGA Drive On Championship Nelly Korda and Lydia Ko are in joint first; Korda and Ko were six-under-par at Bradenton Country Club with Denmark's Nanna Koerstz Madsen one shot behind; Watch third round live on Sky Sports Mix from 5pm on Friday

 Nelly Korda and Lydia Ko were tied at the top of the leaderboard after the first round of the LPGA Drive On Championship on Thursday.